 - Puzzles, cards, and board games

-As your time with us draws to a close, you’ll work with our discharge planner to determine the next steps in your recovery.
+As your time at Highland Ridge Hospital draws to a close, you’ll work with our discharge planner to determine the next steps in your recovery.
 If you feel as though you’d benefit from more time in a structured environment, a residential treatment program may be the best option for you.
-Some people opt to join one of our partial hospitalization programs, PHP and IOP, as a part of their recovery process as it allows them to focus on their recovery during the day while slowly integrating back into their environment in the evenings.
-Other people feel they’ve made enough progress with us that they’re ready to discharge to home with referrals for traditional outpatient therapy and community support meetings, such as A.A. and N.A.
+Some people opt to join one a structured partial hospitalization program or intensive outpatient program as a part of their recovery process, which allow them to focus on their recovery during the day while slowly integrating back into their environment in the evenings.
+Other people feel they’ve made enough progress at our treatment center that they’re ready to discharge to home with referrals for traditional outpatient therapy and community support meetings, such as A.A. and N.A.